smwindecker/biomass.carbon/README.md

 docker pull smwindecker/biomass.carbon
 ```

 2. Rebuild the image from scratch (this option is slower).
-To do this open a terminal, navigate to this repository on your home computer, and run:
+To do this open a terminal, navigate to the repository for this project that you downloaded on your home computer, and run:
 ```
 docker build -t biomass.carbon .